MultiGA: Leveraging Multi-Source Seeding in Genetic Algorithms: Methodology

-We introduce the \textbf{Multi-Source Genetic Algorithm} a framework designed to harness strengths from a diverse pool of LLMs.
-Rather than relying on a single model for both generation and evaluation, MultiGA seeds its initial population with outputs from multiple LLMs, each bringing unique variations shaped by its training and architecture.
-These candidate solutions are then iteratively recombined and refined through an independent evaluator model, which provides unbiased feedback and guides the selection of stronger offspring.
-MultiGA aims to create a search process that converges toward high-quality solutions while preserving diversity in the solution space, which will be explained in the following sections.
+We introduce \textbf{MultiGA} (\textbf{Multi-Source Genetic Algorithm}), a framework that harnesses the complementary strengths of a diverse pool of LLMs.
+Rather than relying on a single model for both generation and evaluation, \name{} initializes its population using outputs from multiple LLMs, each contributing distinct variations shaped by its training and architecture.
+These candidate solutions are then iteratively recombined and refined using an independent evaluator model drawn from a different model family.
+This evaluator provides nuanced feedback and guides the selection of higher-quality offspring.